UBC-MDS/Group8_2022_Block4/README.md

 # tweetlytics

-This package would retrieve tweets on a required topic and time frame, stores them, performs data cleaning, data analysis, and plotting.
+This package would retrieve tweets on a required topic and time frame, stores them, performs data cleaning, data analysis, & plotting.

 ## Installation